adCenter -

 Australia) and sometimes they are just one set of letters (e.g. “.fr” for France).

-Use of separate websites on unique ccTLD’s is typically viewed as the best way for exporters to target other countries via search engine optimization.
-However, site owners can also target outside countries through other means such as through country-focused subdomains or even subdirectories.
+The use of separate websites on unique ccTLD’s is typically viewed as the best way for exporters to target other countries via

 Content Management System -

 Content Management Systems (CMS) allow website owners to make text and picture changes to their websites without specialized programming knowledge of software like Adobe Dreamweaver or Microsoft FrontPage.
 Content Management Systems can be edited by anyone with basic word knowledge via an internet connection.
-No need for length or costly web development contracts or need to wait on someone outside your company to make changes.
-CMS examples include WordPress, Drupal, and Joomla.
+Templates within the CMS allow common pages, like blogs and service pages, to be replicated without the need to code a similar page.
+There is no need for length or costly web development contracts or the need to wait on someone outside your company to make changes.
+CMS examples include

 Content Marketing -

-In opposition to traditional online advertising methods, content marketing is an inbound marketing practice that seeks to generate leads and traffic through the creation and distribution of content that caters to the needs of a defined audience of prospective customers.
-Content marketing as a strategy for SEO service providers achieved critical mass in the latter part of 2012 following the release of the Penguin algorithm update by Google, which adjusted a number of spam factors and affected a high percentage of search queries.
+content marketing is an inbound marketing practice that seeks to generate leads and traffic through the creation and distribution of content that caters to the needs of a defined audience of prospective customers.
+Content marketing as a strategy for

 Content Tags -

-HTML tags which define the essence of the content contained within them and readable by search spiders.
-These include Header and Alt Tags.
+HTML tags that define the essence of the content contained within the page, readable by search

 Crawler -